pnkj-antino/flutter_boilerplate/README.md

 ## Testing

-The project includes example tests:
+The project includes example unit and widget tests:

 ```bash
 # Run all tests